DBCG/aphl-vsm/vsp/docs/tx-ecosystem-comparison.md

 > CRMI: Add and consistently make use of the term _pre-defined_ for CodeSystem resources ([FHIR-52755](https://jira.hl7.org/browse/FHIR-52755))

-> TX: In [Supporting Code Systems](https://hl7.org/fhir/uv/tx-ecosystem/requirements.html#supporting-codesystems) there is this bullet: "The TerminologyCapabilities SHALL list all the predefined code systems that the server supports in TerminologyCapabilities.codeSystem.uri, and all the versions in TerminologyCapabilities.codeSystem.version.code.
+> TX Comment: In [Supporting Code Systems](https://hl7.org/fhir/uv/tx-ecosystem/requirements.html#supporting-codesystems) there is this bullet: "The TerminologyCapabilities SHALL list all the predefined code systems that the server supports in TerminologyCapabilities.codeSystem.uri, and all the versions in TerminologyCapabilities.codeSystem.version.code.
 Code systems SHALL be listed here whether or not they are available through code system search" but shouldn't this say "supported" code systems, not "predefined" code systems?

-> TX: Is it the case that a pre-defined code system is also a supported code system?
+> TX Comment: Is it the case that a pre-defined code system is also a supported code system?
 Regardless of the answer, should this be documented for clarity?

-> TX: Consider defining Capability statements for TxEcosystemServer, TxGeneralPurposeEcosystemServer, and TxCodeSystemEcosystemServer?
+> TX Comment: Consider defining Capability statements for TxEcosystemServer, TxGeneralPurposeEcosystemServer, and TxCodeSystemEcosystemServer?

 ### Passing Code System Resources